Reference Architecture: Application Delivery Management

 - To install agents in remote data centers so that there is a reduction in WAN bandwidth consumption.

-- To limit the number of instances directly sending traffic to primary Citrix ADM for data processing.
+- To limit the amount of instances directly sending traffic to primary Citrix ADM for data processing.

 Requirements for Citrix ADM appliance